 But it was her lead performance in the powerful and controversial film “Beyond Honor” that garnered her rave notices.
 The New Yorker commented that her character was “the emotional center of the film,” “fiercely incarnated by (Taylor) a brave and inspired actress.”
 Variety concurred in saying that “Taylor creates a heart wrenching portrait of Greek proportions.”

 A multidimensional artist, Mirelly elevates her career in all facets and mediums.
-She sang lead vocals for Knockturn’al’s music video directed by Brad Furman, and guest starred on many notable television shows which include “Numb3rs”, “PunK’d’, “Las Vegas”, “Crash”, “CSI:NY,” and more.
+She sang lead vocals for Knockturn’al’s music video directed by Brad Furman, and guest starred on many TV shows which include “Numb3rs”, “PunK’d’, “Las Vegas”, “Crash”, “CSI:NY,” and more.

-Mirelly continues to work on her craft and has studied with Allan Miller, highly regarded acting coach to many legendary actors such as Al Pacino, Meryl Streep, and Barbra Streisand.
+Mirelly continues to work on her craft coaching at Ivana Chubbuck Studio, Lesly Kahn Institute, Lee Strasberg Institute, and Morong Aquila Studio, to name a few.
+She has studied with personal coaches and continues to do so today.
+She studied many years with Allan Miller, acting coach to many legendary actors such as Al Pacino, Meryl Streep, Barbra Streisand and more.